 - My Essential Oils Database under “Children and Safety” (4 articles including a webinar)

-- A wonderful book for parents who are on a natural wellness path with Young Living is “Gentle Babies” can be found here.
+- A wonderful book for parents who are on a natural wellness path is “Gentle Babies” and can be found here.

 For Safe Alternatives to Toxic Smells

-- A DIY body lotion using only 3 ingredients: coconut oil, cocoa butter, and essential oils!
-Watch the short video here:
+- Consider making a DIY body lotion using only 3 ingredients: coconut oil, cocoa butter, and essential oils!